Astronomy and e-textiles

 Finding inspiration for school projects

-Pippa watched a QI (Quite interesting) programme on naval navigation where panel members explored navigation charts used in the Pacific Islands.
+Pippa watched a QI (Quite interesting) BBC television programme on naval navigation where panel members explored navigation charts used in the Pacific Islands.
 Examples of these are the meddo or rebbelib maps made in the Marshall island from sticks, shells, and stones.
 Further information on the maps is given in this video – Navigation Chart, Marshall Islands.
+Or see the Technology Online page on Tupaia: Master Navigator, a School Journal article, for more information and resources on navigation.

 The navigation charts raised the possibility of students creating a textiles outcome that depicted an aspect of astronomy that is of interest to them.
 Textile teachers have a growing interest in e-textiles and this project provided an opportunity to embed e-textiles skills into a programme of learning.